xiejun0007/finalproject/README.md

 ## The conclusion

-The course was every informative and we learned many things for starter we learned to use django and the git
+The course was every informative and we learned many things for starter we learned to use django and the git.